renatosviana/agentic-kafka-reference-architecture/kafka-avro-genai-streaming-poc/README.md

 - Return a basic risk score

-All of that is done with a single prompt; there is no vector database, no embeddings, no LangChain, and no agent tooling – just a direct LLM call.
+All of this is done with a single prompt via a direct LLM call.

 ## 1. Create an OpenAI account and API key